vrundpat/Brayarch/README.md

 # Brayarch Statistics
 A Destiny 2 stat tracker iOS application made using Swift, UIKit, and Cocoapods with programmatic UI.

-Note: Due to the conversion of the previously `.mp4` files to `.gif`, there is some noticable frame and quality loss

 ## App Preview

 |Home Page                  |  Base Statistics Page     |  Activity History Page    |  Carnage Report Page      |